ADHD

 Hyperactivity

-Where you have lots of energy, find it hard to sit still, need to move or fidget and may have problems sleeping.
+This is where you have lots of energy, find it hard to sit still, need to move or fidget and may have problems sleeping.
 Perhaps you find it hard to take part in activities quietly.

 Impulsivity

-This is an inability to regulate thoughts, feelings and actions.
+This is an inability to manage thoughts, feelings and actions.
 Maybe it’s hard to think about the consequences of your actions.
 Perhaps you blurt answers out and find it difficult to take turns and not interrupt others.

 Inattention